• Reels

 • About Dustin

 Dustin Pearlman is a plant-based Cinematographer.
 Aside from film, he's passionate about the environment, music, and cycling.
-He's a member of IATSE Local 600 and lives in Los Angeles with his mini-schnauzer Iris.
+He's a member of IATSE Local 600 and lives in Los Angeles with his wife, Melissa, and their mini-schnauzer, Iris.

 • Follow Dustin